nectario/pipeline-services/README.md

 # Pipeline Services

-Local‑first, typed pipeline framework for Java 21.
+**Functional Pipeline Framework for Java 21.**
+Local‑first pipelines with `shortCircuit`, prompt‑to‑code (build time), and optional remote adapters.

  Build **unary** (`T → T`) and **typed** (`I → … → O`) pipelines with one clear control: **`shortCircuit`**.
  Steps can be **local methods**, **build‑time prompt‑generated code** (scaffold in place), or **remote adapters**.